 Make sure your cover letter helps your candidacy by avoiding these all-too-common mistakes.

 Once you’ve updated your professional resume, it’s time to prepare your job applications for submission.
-This usually involves making some small tweaks to your resume and using cover letter tips to create a cover letter to accompany your application.
+This usually involves making some small tweaks to your resume and creating a cover letter to accompany your application.

 But aren’t cover letters a thing of the past?